Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Model Hyperparameters

-\subsection{Model hyperparameters}
+\section{Model Hyperparameters}

-In order to ensure an unbiased evaluation, consistent hyperparameters were utilized across all experiments when constructing the deep learning model.
+Consistent hyperparameters were utilized across all experiments to ensure an unbiased evaluation when constructing the deep learning model.
 L2 regularization was enforced with a regularization strength of 0.0005.
 Incremental convolutional blocks were employed with various numbers of filter sizes (256, 256, 128) and kernel sizes (7, 5, 5), with each block being subject to the stipulated L2 regularization.
 A Dropout Layer was added with a probability rate of 10\%.
-The encoder-decoder architecture utilized Bidirectional Long-Short Term Memory layers with 128 cells.
+The encoder-decoder architecture utilized bidirectional long- and short-term memory layers with 128 cells.
 Both the kernel and the recurrent weights in these layers used the ReLU activation function and L2 regularization.
 A Position-Aware Attention Mechanism was also incorporated to enhance the model's attention to the input data's temporal sequence.
 A time factor of 25\% was employed for a balance between self-attention and the capturing of longer-term dependencies within the data sequence.
 Following the decoder, three dense layers were sequentially stacked.
 These layers had a decreasing number of neurons (128, 128, 64), and the ReLU function was activated for each.